costinm/istio-install/README.md

 Fork of istio helm templates, with additional modularity.

-## Separate namespaces

-Each component should be installed in separate namespaces, to improve security and reduce upgrade risks.
+Each module should be installed in separate namespaces, to improve security and reduce upgrade risks.

-With few exceptions - citadel CA, k8s ingress - it is possible to run each component in multiple namespaces, with possibly different versions or settings.

 This allows testing a new configuration or version before rolling it out to all pods.

+Except istio-system, all modules support multiple 'profiles' (prod, canary, v10, vnext, etc).
+Each profile is implemneted using a separae, isolated namespace - the admin of 'prod' can be different than the admin of 'experiments'.

+The profile is selected by labeling the namespace or pod annotations.

+Major components:

+1. istio-system - will be left with only CRDs and possibly citadel (master secret).
+Singleton.

+1. istio-control-$PROFILE - pilot, possibly sidecar injector

+1. istio-config - galley

+1. istio-telemetry-$PROFILE - mixer telemetry, possibly prometheus

+1. istio-policy-$PROFILE - mixer policy.

+1. istio-ingress-$PROFILE - each ingress gateway will handle one or more IPs and hosts, their certificates and control the routing for its domains to app namespaces.

+1. istio-egress-$PROFILE - install if you want all outgoing traffic to be controlled.
+When namespace isolation is available, different apps can use different egress gateways.

+TODO: should sidecar injector be in istio-control ? istio-control or istio-pilot ?

+Each component's profile should work with versions +1 or -1, to allow gradual and by-component upgrade or rollback.
+For example 1.1 pilot will work with both 1.0.3 and 1.2 sidecars and gateways.

-Pods can use a particular configuration in 2 ways:
+Pods can use a particular profile:
+- selecting them using namespace labels, which allows a specific injector profile to be used
+- using different configs with kube-inject
 - using an explicit annotation on the pod, to select a specific pilot
-- by deploying separate sidecar injectors, and selecting them using namespace labels.
+- TODO: cni plugin should also support this.

-## New install
+## Installing istio-system

+You can migrate from Istio 1.0.x to the new modular install, or start fresh.
+Current focus is on the smooth migration experience, until the 'fresh install' is ready I recommend starting with Istio 1.0.x or 1.1 install in istio-system.

-A new install will start with deploying the core components in istio-system.
+IN PROGRESS: A new install will start with deploying the core components in istio-system.
+This will include the CRDs and (optional) citadel.

 ```
 cd istio